-Tax base growth and new development continue apace, with other key economic measures continuing to recover, though well below pre-pandemic levels
+Tax base growth and new development continue apace, with other key economic measures continuing to recover

-The city came into 2020 on the heels of what can aptly be characterized as a historic building boom, as evident in the eight consecutive years of \$1 billion or more in permitted construction through 2019, including \$2.2 billion in 2019 alone, making it the strongest year on record in terms of the dollar value of new development.
-While permitting and new development slowed in 2020 relative to prior years, we understand that sizeable new commercial and multiresidential projects continue in the downtown area.
-Since 2012, economic market value has grown by 87%, from

-\$33.4 billion to \$62.5 billion in 2020-2021.
-The pace of new development through the next few years may well slow relative to the building boom of the past decade and will likely be influenced by factors such as the pace of the recovery from the pandemic, macroeconomic growth rates, and long-term demand expectations for downtown office and commercial space.
+The city came into the pandemic in 2020 on the heels of what can aptly be characterized as a historic building boom, as evident in the eight consecutive years of \$1 billion or more in permitted construction through 2019.
+Both 2020 and 2021 saw growth along similar lines and marked a continuation of pre-pandemic trends.
+All told, economic market value has basically doubled over the past decade, growing from \$33.4 billion in 2012 to \$65.9 billion in 2021-2022.
+However, as S&P Global Economics is now assessing the likelihood of a recession in the next 12 months at 40% (within a 35% to 45% band) amid rising interest rates, stubbornly high inflation, and geopolitical turmoil, we expect that the pace of new development may well slow in the near term and will likely be influenced by factors such as the pace of the recovery from the pandemic, macroeconomic growth rates, and long-term demand expectations for downtown office and commercial space.
+(For our latest U.S. economic forecast, see "Economic Outlook U.S. Q3 2022: The Summer Of Our Discontent," published on RatingsDirect on June 27, 2022).

 Other local measures continue to signal a slow-moving return to economic normalcy, despite some signs of recovery.
-City data, for example, indicate current occupancy rates of 37.5% for offices, 46% for hotels, and 49% for seated restaurants, along with light rail ridership of 45% of pre-pandemic levels.
-While much stronger than a year ago, these indicators could portend a multiyear recovery period before regular economic activity returns to pre-pandemic levels.
+City data, for example, show local sales taxes (including general sales, liquor, lodging, restaurant, and entertainment taxes) plummeting by 44.7% in 2020 and growing by 14.9% in 2021, though still down 36.5% from 2019 levels.
+Year-to-date data through April show collections that are approximately on par with both 2019 and 2020 levels, though it remains to be seen whether the trend will be sustained through the remaining two-thirds of the year, and, as noted, the macroeconomic environment points toward a slower path to economic normalization, particularly as reflected in more economically sensitive measures such as sales tax performance.
 Countywide unemployment has typically been well under national levels and closely tracks statewide levels.
-The seasonally unadjusted unemployment rate increased to 9% in April 2020 with the onset of the pandemic, but has since fallen considerably, and was 3.6% in August 2021.
+The seasonally unadjusted unemployment rate increased to 9% in April 2020 with the onset of the pandemic, but has since fallen considerably, and was 3.4% in 2021.

-Strong FMA with notable long-term planning to address key challenges while preserving healthy fiscal position
+Strong FMA with notable long-term planning to address key challenges while preserving a healthy fiscal position